sigasi/sigasi_insights/manual/tools.md

 ## Launch simulator

-If an external compiler is enabled, you can also start a simulation from Sigasi.
+If an external compiler is enabled, you can also start a simulation from Sigasi Studio.
 You can start a simulation by first selecting your *top level* in the [/manual/views#hierarchy] view.
 Next click the **Simulate** button ![](icons/run_exc.gif) in the hierarchy view to launch the simulator gui with an elaborated design ready for simulation.
-Sigasi opens a new console for each simulation launch.
+Sigasi Studio opens a new console for each simulation launch.
 You can terminate a simulation by clicking the **Stop** icon
 ![](icons/stop.png).

-When you launch a simulation, Sigasi opens a new console in the [Console View][views#console-view] You can switch between different consoles by clicking the ![icon console display](icons/icon_con_disp_console.png)-icon.
+When you launch a simulation, Sigasi Studio opens a new console in the [Console View][views#console-view] You can switch between different consoles by clicking the ![icon console display](icons/icon_con_disp_console.png)-icon.

 ![](images/launch_simulation_console.png)